2019 Ford F-Series Super Duty

 All Super Duty models are fitted with dual front, front side and side-curtain airbags in addition to traction and stability control systems.

-Though brand loyal buyers of heavy-duty, full-size pickups seldom cross-shop their preferred vehicle with its competitors, those looking at the Super Duty can nonetheless compare the big truck with the Ram 2500 and 3500, Chevrolet Silverado Heavy Duty and GMC Sierra Heavy Duty.
+Though brand loyal buyers of heavy-duty, full-size pickups seldom cross-shop their preferred vehicle with its competitors, those looking at the Super Duty can nonetheless compare the big truck with Ram's 2500 and 3500 models, the Chevrolet Silverado Heavy Duty, and the GMC Sierra Heavy Duty.